 Current status of family planning in Ethiopia

-In this step we will examine the rapid progress made in relation to family planning outcomes in Ethiopia.
-Ethiopia is the second most populous country in Sub-Saharan Africa with a population of 99 million in 2015, and during the past twenty years the nation has made considerable progress in improving family planning outcomes.
-A snapshot of indicators relevant to contraception in Ethiopia is shown below.
+In this and the following two steps we will examine the rapid progress made in relation to family planning outcomes in Ethiopia.
+Ethiopia is the second most populous country in Sub-Saharan Africa with a population of 87 million in 2012, and during the past twenty years it has made considerable progress in improving family planning outcomes.

 The Ethiopian government has set ambitious targets for the country’s development, and in doing so has recognised the challenges that population growth poses for poverty reduction, and high fertility poses to the health of women and families.
-In 1995 it committed to put in place policies that would support women’s right to access family planning information, education, and services, and has now set the goals of increasing the contraceptive prevalence rate to 55% and reducing the total fertility rate to 3.1 children per woman by 2020.
+In 1995 it committed to put in place policies that would support women’s right to access family planning information, education and services, and set the goals of increasing the contraceptive prevalence rate to 66%, and to reduce the total fertility rate to 4.6 children per woman by 2015.
 In line with these commitments, the government has also increased spending on health, including on improving health service provision and commodity supply.

 Ethiopia’s Health Extension Programme

 Launched in 2003, the Health Extension Programme (HEP) was designed to increase access to and use of preventive and curative health services across Ethiopia, including family planning services.
 Since its launch, the HEP has trained and deployed almost 40,000 health extension workers: trained, salaried community health workers who work in almost 20,000 health posts, each of which is designed to have strong linkages with a primary health facility.
-The duties of these health extension workers include provision of family planning counselling in communities, and the administration of some contraceptive products and services – while providing links and referrals to health facilities when necessary.
+The duties of these health extension workers include provision of family planning counselling in communities, and to administer some contraceptive products and services – while providing linkage and referral to health facilities when necessary.

 Non-governmental Organisations and Public-private partnerships

 Non-governmental organisations (NGOs) have worked together with the government’s Health Extension Programme as major contributors to Ethiopia’s family planning success.
-In particular, NGOs have been able to help the government meet the population demand for services by focusing on procurement, management and distribution of commodities, and by implementing social-marketing innovations that strengthen private sector engagement.
+In particular, NGOs have been able to help the government meet the population demand for services by focusing on procurement, management and distribution of commodities, and to implement social-marketing innovations that also strengthen private sector engagement.

 © London School of Hygiene & Tropical Medicine